barrust/set/README.md

 Sets allow for quick checks for inclusion and exclusion

 This implementation provides a simple and generally quick method to get set functionality into a C program quickly.
 It was developed to provide a basis for testing and benchmarking performance along with providing a purposeful, low overhead library.
-Currently only supports strings.
+There are two groups of functions for handling individual members.
+For strings, there is `set_add_str`, `set_contains_str` and `set_remove_str`.
+For arbitrary data, there is `set_add`, `set_contains` and `set_remove`.
+The string functions expect a NUL-terminated string while the other functions accept a key and a length — `set_add_str(&set, "black")` and `set_add(&set, "black", 5)` perform the same operation.

 To use the library, copy the `src/set.h` and `src/set.c` files into your project and include it where needed.